 Leopold, Astrid and Lillian are all buried within the Royal Crypt of the Church of Our Lady of Laeken.Filed under Belgian Royals, Historical Royals

-Tagged Belgian Abdication 2013, Biography, Leopold III.
+Tagged Belgian Abdication 2013, Biography, Leopold III of Belgium.